 The Master Sword is rated 30 for Damage, but it deals higher damage against Ganon and all foes that have been affected by the Calamity.

 That's probably it for you.
-You've got the item you most desperately wanted and are now wandering around Hyrule leaving bokoblins running for cover.
+You've got the Master Sword you most desperately wanted and are now wandering around Hyrule leaving bokoblins running for cover.
 You're now the hero Hyrule deserved and needed.
 Just remember that the sword does run out of energy and will need recharging from time to time.
 Don't get caught short.
 Check out our video below for a full walkthrough to get the Master Sword.

 This article may contain links to online retail stores.
 If you click on one and buy the product we may receive a small commission.
 For more information, go here.